zhangecon/main/_pages/about.md

 Research Interests
 ------
 * **Subjects covered in my work**:
-  * Energy & Sustainability Economics
+  * Energy & Sustainability Economics (with particular interests in energy transition and carbon neutrality)
-  * Green Business & Finance
+  * Green Business & Finance (with particular interests in corporate strategy for sustainability and resource use)
-  * Economic Development under Climate Risks
+  * Sustainable Economic Development (with particular interests in green growth and growth under climate Risks)
-  * Corporate Strategy for Sustainability

 * **Methods used in my work**:
   * Macro: Growth Theory, CGE, Data Envelopment Analysis